httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 is replaced with:

-> the presented target URI (Section 7.1 of [HTTP]) and that of the stored response match or are equivalent modulo search variance, and
+> the presented target URI (Section 7.1 of [HTTP]) and that of the stored response match or are equivalent modulo URL variation config, and
 {:quote}

-Cache implementations MAY fail to reuse a stored response whose target URI matches _only_ modulo URL search variance, if the cache has more recently stored a response which:
+Cache implementations MAY fail to reuse a stored response whose target URI matches _only_ modulo URL variation config, if the cache has more recently stored a response which:

 * has a target URI which is equal to the presented target URI, excluding the query, and
 * has a non-empty value for the `No-Vary-Search` field, and